MacyL/NTU-presentations/Tiago/tiago-talk.md

 Word pairs are considered cognates if they score below a given value, which can be defined in term of the distribution of the pair scores among languages.

-- Dolgo
+## Dolgo and other extensions

 Early approaches solved this with sound classes, either based on articulatory features or common patterns of development of sound changes, where, for example, Beijing "ʂuəi²¹⁴" is 'S', 'Y', 'E', '0', '6' and Guangzhou "søy³⁵" is 'S', 'U', 'Y', '2'.

+sound class model with enhanced sound-class models (such as SCA, that incorpirates prosodic strings)

+## LexStat

+LexStat, which
-Alternatives, mostly inspired from biology, flat clustering algorithm: either hierarchical clustering or graph-based.
-Linguistic extensions develop on the sound class model with enhanced sound-class models (such as SCA, that incorpirates prosodic strings), and LexStat, which uses a permutation method to compute individual segmental similarities fed to an alignment algorithm (thus allowing an instructed alignment), to PMI similarity approach or Support Vector Machines.
+uses a permutation method to compute individual segmental similarities fed to an alignment algorithm (thus allowing an instructed alignment)

-- Correspondences
+## Correspondences

 Network method
 Mattis paper

-# Projects

-- WALS
-- Glottolog
-- Concepticon
-- CLICS

-ba1 - 八 EIGHT / 疤 SCAR
-gen1 - 跟 FOLLOW / 根 ROOT

-# needs

-good data
-allows more stuff